kolenaIO/kolena/docs/dataset/core-concepts/dataset.md

 # :kolena-dataset-20: Dataset

 A **dataset** is a structured assembly of datapoints, designed for model evaluation.
-Each datapoint in a dataset is a comprehensive unit that combines data traditionally segmented into test samples, ground truth, and metadata.
 This structure is immutable, meaning once a datapoint is added, it cannot be altered without creating a new version of the dataset.
 This immutability ensures the integrity and traceability of the data used in testing models.